shiptest-ss13/Shiptest/.github/MAPS_AND_AWAY_MISSIONS.md

 ## AWAY MISSIONS

-/tg/station supports loading away missions however they are disabled by default.
+Waspstation supports loading away missions however they are disabled by default.

 Map files for away missions are located in the _maps/RandomZLevels directory.
 Each away mission includes it's own code definitions located in /code/modules/awaymissions/mission_code.
 These files must be included and compiled with the server beforehand otherwise the server will crash upon trying to load away missions that lack their code.

 To enable an away mission open `config/awaymissionconfig.txt` and uncomment one of the .dmm lines by removing the #.
 If more than one away mission is uncommented then the away mission loader will randomly select one the enabled ones to load.